New York Security Deposit Returns and Deductions

 • Moving and storage of the tenant’s belongings

-Most states, such as New York, do not have a legal limit on how much a landlord can charge for damages except that the charges must be reasonable.
+Most states, including New York, do not have a legal limit on how much a landlord can charge for damages except that the charges must be reasonable and reflect actual landlord expenses.

 If the cost of the damages exceeds the amount of the security deposit, landlords are entitled to seek additional damages from the former tenant.

-What is Considered Normal Wear & Tear vs Damage in New York?
+What Is Considered Normal Wear in New York?

 • Gently worn carpets